aivascu/EntityFrameworkCore.AutoFixture/docs/index.md

 }
 ```

+For more examples using the In-Memory database provider see the [docs](./using-in-memory-provider).

 ### Using SQLite database provider

 When using the SQLite database provider be sure to also _freeze_ / _inject_ the `SqliteConnection` instance, in order to be able to control its lifetime.